MolBIFFM/diana/README.md

     }
 ]
 ```
-The function used to derive a combined edge score from confidence scores in
+The function used to combine edge confidence scores from in IntAct, MINT and
-IntAct, MINT, and STRING as well as 1.0 used for BioGRID, CORUM and Reactome,
+STRING, and, lacking of corresponding score, 1.0 for all interactions from
-respectively, for a lack of a corresponding score.
-The combined score is
+BioGRID, CORUM and Reactome.
+The combined score is used as edge weight in
-utilized as edge weight in community detection.
-By default any edge receives a
+community detection.
+By default any edge receives a score of 1.0, corresponding
-score of 1.0, corresponding to an unweighted network.
-Available settings are
+to an unweighted network.
+Available settings are `null`, `"mean"`, `"median"`,
-`null`, `"mean"`, `"median"`, `"max"`, `"min"`, `"sum"`, `"number"`, the number
+`"max"`, `"min"`, `"sum"`, `"number"`, the number of queried databases
-of queried databases supporting the interaction.
-Further, `"BioGRID"`,
+supporting the protein-protein interaction.
+Further, `"BioGRID"`, `"CORUM"`,
-`"CORUM"`, `"IntAct"`, `"MINT"`, `"Reactome"`, and `"STRING"` refer to the score
+`"IntAct"`, `"MINT"`, `"Reactome"`, and `"STRING"` each refer to the score in
-in that particular database.
+that particular database.

 ```json
 [